rumineykova/git-lab/README.md

 * Step 3: Complete all challenges

 ## Part II: Submit your assignment.
-In this exercise, you will have to download an existing Android application, create a file and modify an existing file. </br>
+In this exercise, you will have to clone an existing application, create a file and modify an existing file. </br>
 Let's get strated, follow the steps below: </br>
 * Step 1: Accept the assignment invitation from this [link](https://classroom.github.com/a/nnyt-JS9)